Understand Your Health with the DIAG Preeclampsia Panel

 • Shield IconHigh accuracy, rapid result receiving time

-Diag Preeclampsia Panel
+DIAG Preeclampsia Panel

 This test helps detect preeclampsia.
 This is a serious complication that typically occurs from the 20th week of pregnancy, characterized by high blood pressure and proteinuria.
 If left untreated, preeclampsia can lead to dangerous complications for both mother and fetus, including seizures, multiorgan damage, and death.
 Therefore, early detection and proper management of preeclampsia can ensure a healthy pregnancy, safeguarding the well-being of both mother and baby.